Private Hierarchical Clustering and Efficient Approximation: Formal Problem Specification

 \item {\bf Thin-cluster pruning:} $M(T^*)$ excludes the statistics of clusters of size at most a given threshold value~$s$.

 \item {\bf Non-target cluster pruning:} $M(T^*)$ excludes the statistics of all non-target clusters.

 \end {itemize}

-Our ideal functionality $f^*_{HC}$ is detailed in~Figure~\ref{fig:idealhc}, encompassing any of the three discussed pruning methods (i.e., excluding statistics of singleton, thin or non-target clusters) via an extra parameter, a function that selects any cluster $C$ whose metadata $M(C)$ is included to the final output, where $M(C)$ includes its representative $rep(C)$ and size $size(C)$. }
+Our ideal functionality $f^*_{HC}$ is detailed in~Figure~\ref{fig:idealhc}, encompassing any of the three discussed pruning methods (i.e., excluding statistics of singleton, thin or non-target clusters) via an extra parameter, a function that selects any cluster $C$ whose metadata $M(C)$ is included to the final output, where $M(C)$ includes its representative $rep(C)$ and size $size(C)$. }The following defines the security of privacy-preserving hierarchical clustering.